ppy/osu-wiki/news/2023/2023-03-02-osumonthly-8.md

 For the second month in a row, the quiz question for February has remained unanswered by anyone!

-The correct answer was [Reol - +Danshi](https://osu.ppy.sh/beatmapsets/300748#osu/674514), a *Loved* map where all of the map's object are placed in a pleasing circle shape.
+The correct answer was [Reol - +Danshi](https://osu.ppy.sh/beatmapsets/300748#osu/674514), a *Loved* map where all of the map's objects are placed in a pleasing circle shape.
 As for why it is referred to as the *circle of life*... maybe consider asking your parents.

 Now, on to this month's question: